firestarter-io/ui-dev/README.md

-# Debug UI
+# Development UI

 This repo contains a front end application built on react and leaflet.
-This UI is currently acting as a debug UI to use for testing in developing the core FireStarter algorithm.
+This UI is currently acting as a development UI to use for testing in developing the core FireStarter algorithm.